radovluk/Smart-Contract-Exercise/04-Unbreakable-Vault/solution/solution-code/README.md

 ## Vault09: Less Is More

 To breach `Vault09`, you need to exploit an integer underflow vulnerability in the `transferFrom` function.
-The key observation is that the contract checks if the message sender has enough tokens, but not whether the `from` address has enough tokens.
+The key observation is that the contract checks if the message sender has enough tokens but not whether the `from` address has enough tokens.
 This allows you to cause an underflow in the `tokenBalances[from] -= amount` operation.

 First, deploy an attack contract that will interact with the vulnerable vault.
 Then, from your account (which starts with 1 token), approve the attack contract to spend tokens on your behalf.
 Next, have the attack contract call `transferFrom` to transfer more tokens than you actually have, causing an integer underflow in your token balance.